justsml/schema-analyzer/README.md

 - `mean` the average number or string length
 - `percentiles[25th, 33th, 50th, 66th, 75th, 99th]` values from the `Nth` percentile number or string length

+Percentile is based on input data, as-is with out sorting.

 Range data for the `length` of a `String` field type: